Attorneys Fighting for the Rights and Benefits of Injured Workers

 What to Do if Your Employer/Insurer Does Not Follow the Rules

 While employees have certain responsibilities to maintain their benefits after an injury, many of the cases we see involve employers or insurance providers who fail to offer timely and supportive services.
 A workers’ compensation insurance company has 21 days to investigate, but many fail to start benefits in a timely manner, leaving a covered individual without any type of pay.
-When some employees finally turn to an attorney for legal assistance, they may be suffering from significant financial strain.
+When some employees finally turn to an injured worker’s attorney for legal assistance, they may be suffering from significant financial strain.